 If the website administrator doesn’t have the necessary knowledge and experience to install the SSL Certificate with all the intermediates, he may commit mistakes during the process.
 This will inevitably lead to the “Certificate is not trusted” SSL connection errors.

 A proper configuration should display the chain of trust that the Internet browser will use to verify the certificate.
 The trusted root certificate has signed the Intermediate certificate which has, in turn, signed the Website Certificate.

-Here is a page on our website which describes how you can find root and intermediate certificates for Sectigo.
-Other SSL Certificates brands (Certificate Authorities) have similar pages where you can find root and intermediate certificates.
+Here is a page on our website which describes how you can find the root and intermediate certificates for Sectigo.
+Other SSL Certificates brands (Certificate Authorities) have similar pages where you can find the root and intermediate certificates.

 If you’ve bought an SSL Certificate from SSL Dragon but struggle to install it, then here is a page with installation instructions.
 Also, you can find detailed documentation about the SSL Certificates’ best installation practices at SSL Labs.

 Website owners can create and sign their own certificates using their website software.
 They are free and useful to use on development servers.
 However, you should never consider them for commercial websites.
 Browsers don’t trust self-signed certificates and mark them as not secure.

 Mixt HTTP and HTTPS content error